tinfoilcipher/tinfoilcipher.github.io/_posts/2025-09-11-opentofu-state-encryption-in-aws-kms.md

 ## Turning Off Encryption

-Finally, if you need to turn off state encryption, you will still need to have access to your key and need to roughly go through the process above in reverse using the **unencrypted** method as shown below:
+If for some reason you need to turn off state encryption, you will still need to have access to your key and need to go through roughly the same process as above but in reverse using the **unencrypted** method:

 ```terraform
 terraform {